scouten/thisisnorthkitsap.com/content/2009/08-29-heron-reflection/index.md

 cover = "es-1529-062"
 +++

-Very calm water in downtown Poulsbo means a great heron reflection ...
+We had an especially calm morning today.
+I happened to be downtown by the boat landing and found this heron watching the passing scene with a beautiful reflection.

 <!-- more -->

-{{ es_image(id="es-1529-062", caption = "Very calm water in downtown Poulsbo means a great heron reflection …") }}
+{{ es_image(id="es-1529-062") }}